schnittchen/pony-tutorial/docs/object-capabilities/derived-authority.md

 type TCPConnectionAuth is (AmbientAuth | NetAuth | TCPAuth | TCPConnectAuth)
 ```

-This looks like a nice hierarchy of authority, in order of decreasing privilege.
+This looks like a nice hierarchy of authority, in order of decreasing rights.
 We can pass
 a reduced authority to our `Connect` actor like this:

 ```pony